-The Crafco Super Shot 125 Diesel with Compressor 100 CFM Melter was developed to melt Crafco sealants.
+The Crafco Super Shot 125 Diesel Melter was developed to melt Crafco sealants.
 However, it works well with most road asphalt and federal specification crack or joint sealants.

 Note: DO NOT attempt to operate the machine without using these and all other instructions.